Craftin' Outlaws Show

 I seriously couldn't believe we did it all in time!

 The show was a success for LBF and I will keep applying in the future.
-I can't say thank you enough to everyone that helped along the way and to my amazing friends and bother-in-law + sister-in-law that drove up from Dayton to see me!
+I can't say thank you enough to everyone that helped along the way and to my amazing friends and brother-in-law + sister-in-law that drove up from Dayton to see me!
 I am so blessed to have such supportive people in my life.
 This show was a lot of fun, and I was glad to be a part of it.

 Thank you to everyone that has called, texted, or emailed me about my recovery and my show.